BLOG

 Anti-Mullerian hormone (AMH) is a glycoprotein hormone produced by the cells in the ovary that are surrounding the developing follicle.
 It plays a crucial role in the regulation of ovarian reserve and is a key indicator of a woman’s reproductive health.
 AMH levels reflect the number of eggs remaining in the ovaries and can provide insights into a woman’s fertility potential.
 Higher levels of AMH usually indicate a greater number of follicles and, consequently, a better chance of conceiving.

-How is the amh test performed?
+How is the AMH test performed?

 The Anti-Mullerian hormone test is a simple blood test that measures the concentration of AMH in your bloodstream.
 This test is typically conducted on the third day of your menstrual cycle, although it can be performed at any time.
 The procedure is straightforward: a healthcare professional will draw a small sample of blood, which is then sent to a laboratory for analysis.
 The test results indicate your AMH levels, which can help assess your fertility potential.